 Anabaptists, The by ThirdMill.org

 Baptist Heritage Time Line – An Account of (Ana)Baptistic Peoples from about A.D.
 32 till ~ A.D.2004

 This Day in Baptist History (vols.
 1-3) by David L. Cummins (my late Church history professor)

-Were the Anabaptists Persecuted for Their Faith? by Reformationsa.org — to answer these claims that the Anabaptists were rebels and radical, violent revolutionaries; those of the anabaptist faith tradition have always been for the religious liberty of all, for separation of Church and State, and for pacifism.
+Were the Anabaptists Persecuted for Their Faith? by Reformationsa.org — to answer these claims that the Anabaptists were rebels and radical, violent revolutionaries; those of the anabaptist faith tradition have always been for the religious liberty of all, for separation of Church and State, for believers’ baptism and for pacifism.
 If this can be called violent and radical rebellion, then up is down.
 But, I do admit these ideas were radical (and could be considered rebellious) to anyone who holds Divine Right to Rule due to Covenant Replacement Theology as described above.
 In 1529, the Anabaptists were cleared of charges for instigating the Peasant Rebellion.
 Lastly, there has historically been one “off-shoot” sect of Anabaptists known for having resorted to violence during the Reformation, known as the Munster Kingdom–again, a radical, atypical sect which other Anabaptists rejected (1534-1535).